Livestream Chat

 let livestreamController = chatClient.livestreamChannelController(for: query)

-The controller works exactly like a regular channel controller - you can send messages, add reactions, and handle all the same events:
+The livestream object behaves exactly like its regular counterpart.
+You can send messages, add reactions, and handle all the same events:

 // Send a message